Eastern Copperhead (Agkistrodon contortrix)

 Young are patterned the same as the adults and are gray until their first shed.
-They are 7 to 8 inches in length at birth (Johnson, 1992).
+They are 7 – 8 inches in length at birth (Johnson, 1992).
 Young have a sulfur yellow colored tail tip.
 This color often changes to greenish gray in adults, but is still distinct.

-Copperheads are one of the rarest snakes in Iowa and barely enter Iowa in the southeastern corner.
+Eastern copperheads are one of the rarest snakes in Iowa and barely enter Iowa in the southeastern corner.
 They have been recorded in Lee, Van Buren, and Davis counties.
 The populations are small and they remain only because the integrity of the land on which they occur has been maintained.
 Some populations are protected by the locals; this has undoubtedly preserved those populations.

 There is a record for Atchison County, Missouri (Tom Johnson, personal communication).
-This could imply the occurrence of copperheads in extreme southwestern Iowa.
+This could imply the occurrence of eastern copperheads in extreme southwestern Iowa.
 Anyone living in that part of the state should report any sightings to us.
 Remember that these snakes are listed as endangered in Iowa, so please do not kill them!
-A decent photo will be fine and incidental road killed specimens (from anywhere in Iowa) are welcomed.
+A decent photo will be fine and incidental road-killed specimens (from anywhere in Iowa) are welcomed.

-Copperheads are found in rocky, wooded river or stream valleys in southeastern Iowa.
+Eastern copperheads are found in rocky, wooded river or stream valleys in southeastern Iowa.
 If they are found in southwestern Iowa, they are probably associated with the Missouri River floodplain.

-In mild spring and fall weather, copperheads are active during the day, but during the hot summer months they are definitely nocturnal.
+In mild spring and fall weather, eastern copperheads are active during the day, but during the hot summer months they are definitely nocturnal.
 I have found many specimens on the roads at night in Kansas.
 They may overwinter together and with other snake species in rocky outcroppings.
-During the summer, they move into the bottoms, usually forested land along rivers or creeks, to feed.
+During the summer, they move into the valley bottoms, usually forested land along rivers or creeks, to feed.
 They migrate back to the den sites in fall.

 These snakes do not seem to be aggressive when encountered.
 There are always exceptions, and some individuals are more snappy when they are really warm, but usually they are quite passive.
 They are also relatively slow-moving snakes.
-Fitch (1960) states that copperheads were usually inoffensive unless restrained.
+Fitch (1960) states that eastern copperheads were usually inoffensive unless restrained.
 He adds that older males were more irritable and gravid females were docile.
-Many times copperheads use camouflage to avoid detection; they sit motionless and wait for the danger to pass.
+Many times eastern copperheads use camouflage to avoid detection; they sit motionless and wait for the danger to pass.

-Copperheads feed upon small mammals, frogs, lizards, small snakes, some insects, and birds.
+Eastern copperheads feed upon small mammals, frogs, lizards, small snakes, some insects, and birds.
 The young use caudal luring to attract prey.
 Frogs and lizards are especially drawn to the wriggling yellow tail.
 They strike with the aid of the heat pits and release the prey, if it is a mammal.
 Cold blooded prey and birds are held until the venom takes effect.
-The copperhead tracks down the mammal by scent and consumes its meal when found.
+The eastern copperhead tracks down the mammal by scent and consumes its meal when found.